Meiger00/Data_Analytics_Portfolio/README.md

 - This script takes in a single .txt file where each line only contains a single string (e.g., "ATTTGGATT") and the last line is blank (see the bottom of the README for an example).
 The name of the .txt file is specified by the end user as a command line argument.
 When the program is first executed, the parser will parse out the name of the .txt file containing strings to be analyzed and pass the name to Exam_4.py's main() function as an argument.

 - After opening the .txt file, **for each line in the .txt file** (again emphasizing that each line should *only* contain a single string), this script will derive the string name from the line and print it directly to the command line for the end user's review.
 A pandas data frame is then created that contains columns detailing both the observed and possible kmers, respectively, for each value of k relative to the current string.
 After the data frame is created, it will be used to calculate the linguistic complexity of the current string. **The linguistic complexity will then be printed directly to the command line.** Lastly, the contents of the data frame will be output to a .csv file with the same name as the string (e.g., the string "ATTTGGATT" would have its data frame output into a .csv called ATTTGGATT.csv).
+  - Beyond the main() function, the above process is heavily reliant on combined use of the following functions (each of which is defined within Exam_4.py):
+      1. ffdf

 - After each string in the .txt file has been analyzed (i.e., had its linguistic complexity printed on the command line and had its corresponding data frame saved in a .csv file), the .txt file will close and the script will terminate.